Valorant-Draft-Circuit/vdc-bot/docs/queue/Progess.md

 TODO: Check amount of games and change their priority to lowest possible.
 - Low Priority
   - May multiply queues to 6 per tier

-TODO: When queues are closed empty players out of all queues.